 - Insufficient Hot Water

-Experiencing no hot water whatsoever is apparent proof of a problem.
+Getting no hot water whatsoever is clear proof of a problem.
 But erratic water temperature is often disregarded as a problem.
 This might possibly signify mineral deposits have developed and your heating element must be corrected or replaced.

 If you’re receiving zero or very little hot water, there may be a problem with the pilot light.
-If you’re not confident how to repair the pilot light, reach out to our technicians at 954-736-4314.
+If you’re not confident how to repair the pilot light, reach out to our technicians at 954-736-4314 in Fort Lauderdale.
 While some homeowners can reignite the pilot light themselves, it can be risky if you’re apprehensive of how to light it.

 If you smell natural gas, don’t try to restart the pilot.
 Get a hold of your local energy provider as soon as possible.